mosbiuschip/chipathon2025/docker_image_installation/README.md

   sudo chmod 666 /var/run/docker.sock
   ```

-10) Execute the following command in the WSL terminal:
+10) Execute the following command in the Powershell terminal in the IIC-OSIC-TOOLS folder:
   ```
   ./start_vnc.sh
   ```